China launches core module for new space station: What you need to know

-Tianhe, the core module in China's new, next-gen space station launched to orbit on April 28, kickstarting 18 months of construction in low Earth orbit.
-Slated for completion in late 2022, the space base is designed as a scientific research outpost for China across the next decade.
+Tianhe, the core module in China's new, next-generation space station, launched to orbit on April 28, kickstarting 18 months of construction in low-Earth orbit.
+Slated for completion in late 2022, the space base is designed as a scientific research outpost for China over the next decade.

-Provided launch and the build all goes to plan, the station will become the 12th object humans have called home, in orbit, since Russia's Salyut 1 in 1971.
-It will also become the only other operational space habitat outside of the ISS.
+Provided the launch and the build all go to plan, the station will become the 12th object humans have called home in orbit, since Russia's Salyut 1 in 1971.
+It will also become the only other operational space habitat outside of the International Space Station.

 To the heavens